EChilin5/SimpleTodo/README.md

 The emulator is a bit slow so I thought it wasn't working at first.
 Eventually it loaded successfully.

+Similar issues as before emulator is a bit slow, so hard to tell if I use OnClicked correctly

 ## License